Blockade runners of the American Civil War: Blockade runners

 The ships employed in blockade running were almost all privately owned, many of them built by the British who sought to maintain trade with the southern states.
 The Confederate government only had about eleven ships of its own that were employed in the blockade-running effort.
 Among the most famous blockade runners was the CSS Robert E. Lee, a Scottish-built iron-hulled steamer which was eventually captured by Union forces in 1863 and the privately owned SS Syren which made a record 33 successful runs through the Union blockade.

 The blockade runners had a specific function in the handling of cargoes headed for the Confederacy.
 Purchases of supplies made in England were first shipped to Nassau in the bottoms of British vessels, where the cargoes would be transferred to blockade runners, ships of lighter draft and greater speed.
 From Nassau they would make their way to ports in Wilmington, Charleston and Savannah.
 Lewis Heylinger of New Orleans was the agent and representative in Nassau for the Confederacy throughout the war.
 His job was to coordinate the transferring of cargoes arriving from England to the blockade runners and then arrange for shipping to the Confederacy.

 The first outbound blockade runner to elude the blockade made its way to Nassau, landing there on December 5, 1861.
 Blockade runners would typically export cotton to Nassau, where it would be stored, then transferred to a neutral ship and sent to England, usually Liverpool.
 By the end of the war, 397 ships sailed from the Confederacy to Nassau, and 588 went from Nassau to the Confederacy.

-Because of the great bulk and weight involved with shipping cannons, arms and gunpowder, owners of the small blockading vessels instead preferred to ship luxury and other smaller items of less weight into Confederate ports.
-This began to compromise the purpose of the blockade runners original mission, i.e. supplying the Confederate Army.
-Subsequently, the Confederacy enacted regulations in February, 1864, limiting the importation of luxury items, which however, were often evaded.
+Because of the great bulk and weight involved with shipping cannons, arms and gunpowder, owners of the small blockade-running vessels instead preferred to ship luxury and other smaller items of less weight into Confederate ports.
+This began to compromise the purpose of the blockade runners' original mission, i.e., supplying the Confederate Army.
+Subsequently, the Confederacy enacted regulations in February 1864, limiting the importation of luxury items, which however, were often evaded.

 Oftentimes vessels departing from various ports in Bermuda ran to Wilmington and Charleston, from where most of the supplies were then shipped by rail to Augusta, the main depot for the Western armies, or to Richmond, the main eastern depot.
 Imports shipped to Galveston were also sent by rail to Houston.
 By 1863 Union attacks along the Confederate coast made running the blockade more difficult, forcing blockade runners to use other ports besides those at Wilmington, Charleston and Savannah.
 After the capture of New Orleans in 1862 the ports in Mobile and Galveston were the next choice, used in conjunction with Havana as a transfer point.